 Ultraviolet and infrared wavelengths are just below and above each end of the PAR spectrum, and are often included in grow lights because they have specific benefits to plants.

-Ultraviolet actually has 3 distinct wavelength ranges (UV-A, UV-B, and UV-C) of its own, but only UV-A is beneficial to plants.
-UV-A measures at 310-400nm.
+Ultraviolet light actually has 3 distinct wavelength ranges (UV-A, UV-B, and UV-C), but only UV-A is beneficial to plants.
+UV-A light measures at 310-400 nanometers.

 Ultraviolet light is a damaging wavelength so it’s included in small amounts in grow lights.
 UV-A light triggers the same defensive proteins in your plants’ as if they were being eaten or attacked by insects, so it makes your plant more resistant to insects as a result.

 Infrared (IR) comes in at the top range of the PAR spectrum at 730nm.
-It can also be damaging if your plants get too much exposure, so only a couple IR diodes are included in LED grow lights.
+It can also be damaging if your plants get too much exposure, so only a couple infrared diodes are included in LED grow lights.

 The plant protein phytochrome is sensitive to infrared wavelengths.
 Plants use this protein to regulate the switch from vegetative to flowering phases.

 There are two other phrases related to photosynthetically active radiation (PAR) that you need to understand when growing cannabis.
 Those phrases are Photosynthetic Photon Flux (PPF) and Photosynthetic Photon Flux Density (PPFD).

 PPFD is the amount of photons that hit a surface (or your plant canopy) in a given second.
 It’s measured in units called micromoles (μmols).
 Simply speaking – it’s the strength of the light that reaches your plants.